DrBibop/RoR2VRMod/README.md

 Playing in VR should be possible with any Oculus or SteamVR compatible devices.
 Motion controls are currently not supported.
 A gamepad is therefore recommended.

-If you wanna support me and gain access to pre-release testing builds, you can head to my [Patreon](https://www.patreon.com/DrBibop)!
+If you want to support me and gain access to pre-release testing builds, you can head to my [Patreon](https://www.patreon.com/DrBibop)!

 # Installation
 It is recommended to use a mod manager such as [r2modman](https://thunderstore.io/package/ebkr/r2modman/) and press the "Install with Mod Manager" button.
 Once done, you can start the game using the "Start modded" button.